Pooja1988/pooja_iths/src/main/java/junit/homwork/Readme.txt

-1. I used Junit and Assertion for all 3 test cases.
+1. I used unit testing and exploratory testing for this.

 2. In first test case,I write test for camel case text.
    In second test case,I write test for change the string.